Vietnam.vn - Nền tảng quảng bá Việt Nam

 The resilience of consumer spending – which accounts for about two-thirds of all activity in the US economy – played a major role in this growth.

-Personal consumption expenditures — a measure of consumer activity — rose 3.7% in the quarter, marking the strongest quarterly gain since the first quarter of 2023.
+Personal consumption expenditures — a measure of consumer activity — rose 3.7% in the quarter, marking the strongest quarterly increase since the first quarter of 2023.
 Federal government spending rose 9.7%, with defense spending rising 14.9%.

 Despite all of these gains, consumer sentiment remains more subdued than it was before the Covid-19 pandemic, according to CNN .

 According to many experts, commodity prices are now much higher than they were in 2019 - the time before the pandemic.
-The Fed has acted aggressively to slow inflation, but the lingering "trauma" of high inflation remains.
+The Fed has acted aggressively to slow inflation, however, the lingering "trauma" of high inflation remains.

 A recent study by the Brookings Institution found that Americans feel very gloomy, despite a strong economy.

-America is far ahead of advanced economies
+The US is far ahead of other advanced economies.

 A White House official believes that the average annual economic growth under the Biden and Harris administration is stronger than any administration this century.

-Source: https://baoquocte.vn/kinh-te-dat-ky-tich-truoc-them-bao-cu-my-2024-vuot-xa-cac-nuoc-tien-tien-nguoi-dan-co-noi-lo-rieng-292147.html
+Source: https://baoquocte.vn/kinh-te-dat-ky-tich-truoc-them-bau-cu-my-2024-vuot-xa-cac-nuoc-tien-tien-nguoi-dan-co-noi-lo-rieng-292147.html

 Comment (0)